Updated: Aug 6

-Ensure to keep your eyes riveted to the bar when pulling up
+Do ensure to keep your eyes riveted to the bar when pulling up.

-Do not swing into the upwards phase of the exercise
+Don't swing into the upwards phase of the exercise.

-Do not let your fall from the upper-most position
+Don't let your fall from the upper-most position.

-Do not jump into the exercise and carry that momentum up into the movement – that does not constitute as a repetition
+Don't jump into the exercise and carry that momentum up into the movement.

-Muscles Worked: box jumps primary stimulate the muscles of the lower body – the quadriceps, gluteus maximus and gastrocnemius.
-To a lesser extent they also work the hip flexors (the muscles that help raise your legs into your chest so that you can clear the box) and lower abdominals.
+Muscles Worked: Plyometric box jumps primarily stimulate the muscles of the lower body – the quadriceps, gluteus maximus and gastrocnemius.
+To a lesser extent, they also work the hip flexors (the muscles that help raise your legs into your chest so that you can clear the box) and lower abdominals.
 However, if you decide to have a go at the modification ideas, box jumps quickly transform into a whole-body exercise.

-For example, I used box jumps to help a county level swimmer eek out an edge in competitions.
-As I am not a swimming instructor I couldn’t help him improve his efficiency through the water.
+For example, I used box jumps to help a county-level swimmer eke out an edge in competitions.
+As I am not a swimming instructor, I couldn’t help him improve his efficiency through the water.
 However, I thought that, if I could increase the explosive power in his quads, he’d be able to fire out torpedo-like from each tumble turn marginally quicker than his competitors.

 So I started including box jumps in his training regime which over time conferred a neigh on negligible time advantage during each turn.
 But when multiplied over the 62 tumble turns that swimmers have to perform when competing over a mile (in a 25m pool), this negligible advantage made a noticeable difference in performance.
 This is what we call in the business ‘marginal gains’.

 In addition to augmented explosive strength in the quadriceps box humps, if completed in multitudes, are a great cardiovascular antagonist.
 And when combined with press-ups they make for one of the best all-round fitness developers.